bl4szk4/Django_tutorial/readme.md

 # Django tutorial project
 This project is part of Django tutorial, which is led by Dennis Ivy: https://github.com/divanov11

+30.04.2024 - Skills
+- Added possibility to add, edit or delete skills

 29.04.2024 - Login, Logout and register
 - Added login and registration panels
 - Users can be logged in and registered